Switzerland by bus

 If you are flying to Switzerland you will land in one of 3 airports located throughout the country.
 From the majority of Swiss airports you have a bus shuttle to the nearest largest city and in some cases even intercity buses to other cities in the region.
 Click on the airport name below and read more about getting to and from the airport.

 Bus companies in Switzerland

 There are over 18 bus companies operating in Switzerland.
 9 companies offer intercity bus lines, 1 companies drive airport shuttles, 2 companies operate regional and local lines, 6 bus companies offer bus rental and 6 companies offer bus tours.
 The bus companies are located in 10 cities throughout the country.
-The majority of companies can be found in Zurich and Geneva.
+The majority of companies can be found in Zurich and Bern.